Characterizing Web Search in The Age of Generative AI: Limitations

 Our work has several limitations.
-The scope of our analysis is restricted to selected query workloads spanning general information, products, politics, and science.
-We did not consider multi-turn conversational searches, and all experiments used English-language queries in two countries (US, DE).
-Future work can expand on these datasets to include more diverse query intents, multilingual queries, and multi-turn interactions.
+First, the scope of our analysis is restricted to selected query workloads spanning general information, products, politics, and science.
+We did not consider multi-turn conversational searches, and all experiments used English-language queries in only two countries.

 Second, our analysis of \organic search content is limited to the first ten results, assuming users rarely go beyond the first page.
-While prior work provides evidence to supports this assumption~\cite{10.5555/1484611.1484615,stacy_search,search_eyetracking}, it may not hold for niche cases.
+While prior work provides evidence to support this assumption~\cite{10.5555/1484611.1484615,stacy_search,urmanYouAreHow2023}, it may not hold for niche cases.
 We also restrict our analysis to the title, URL, and snippet of each search result, assuming that users rarely click on links.
 While there is some evidence supporting this behavior~\cite{miroyan2025searcharenaanalyzingsearchaugmented}, we acknowledge that this design omits the information contained in the full underlying webpages and ignores possible user actions that deviate from these assumptions.
-Future work should study deeper rankings and compare snippet analysis to full-page content evaluation.
+However, as shown in our extended analysis with full crawled webpages in Appendix~\ref{app:supp_fullweb}, this approximation primarily affects a recall–precision trade-off: full webpages increase concept recall but also introduce additional, often less query-relevant content.

 Third, our evaluation captures a limited time window, while both organic and generative outputs evolve over time with model updates, indexing changes, and emerging events.
-While we partially address these changes over time in Section \ref{sec:time_sensitivity}, a longitudinal study could capture temporal drift.
+In addition, while we controlled for several experimental factors (\eg logged-out sessions, standardized query execution, and fixed geographic settings), we cannot fully eliminate all sources of variability inherent to commercial search systems, such as backend personalization, infrastructure differences, or time-of-day effects.
+These factors may introduce additional noise into the observed outputs.
+Furthermore, we examine a limited set of search engines.
+Our study focuses on deployed, closed generative search systems.
 Moreover, generative outputs are inherently non-deterministic, and our evaluation uses only one output per query, though we used a temperature value of $0$ whenever configurable.
-Future work should measure output variability through repeated sampling and expanding the set of evaluated systems.

 Finally, our content analysis relies on an LLM-based concept induction method (\lloom), which may introduce potential bias and can reflect the model's own knowledge gaps or preferences.
 While human annotation could verify these concepts, it does not scale well to large datasets.
 Future work should explore scalable alternatives, such as semi-supervised methods (\eg labeled LDA), and combine coverage metrics with fact-checking and credibility assessments.